-It doesn’t matter if you have owned a car for a few years or decades; you have probably heard about a loose alternator belt before.
+It doesn’t matter if you have owned a car for a few years or a few decades; you have probably heard about a loose alternator belt before.

-But how do you know when it is time to tightening it up or replace it?
+But how do you know when it is time to tighten it up or replace it?
 Is it even possible on all car models?

-In this article, we will talk about the symptoms of a loose or bad alternator belt, location, and the replacement cost.
-Let’s begin with a quick look at the signs to look for:
+In this article, I will talk about the symptoms of a loose or bad alternator belt, its location, and the replacement cost.
+Let’s begin with a quick look at the signs to look for.

 Loose or Bad Alternator Belt Symptoms